frederickbyte/portfolio/content/blog/autonomous-vehicles/index.md

 ![Source: Waymo Safety](./waymo-sensors.png)

 Self-driving cars have one mission: focus on the road.
 Every sensor and line of code has a purpose.
-Road rage, emotional distraction, sandwich-eating and makeup-applying applies not to robot drivers.
+Robot drivers are not susceptible to road rage, emotional distraction, or sandwich-eating.
 Autonomous vehicles need not adjust their seatbelt, talk on the phone with their friend, or drive drunk.

 Herein lies the major reason why robots are superior drivers: _they focus entirely on the road and its conditions_, whereas humans typically do not.
 Their sole existence is to focus on the road, ingest data from the various sensors, and make the most informed driving decision possible.